tmaximini/maxi.io/content/posts/2020-01-24-apollo-headers/index.md

 - [Last-Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified)
 - [Pragma](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Pragma)

-The default ApolloServer from `apollo-server` can only take a boolean attribute `cors.
+The default ApolloServer from `apollo-server` can only take a boolean attribute `cors`.
 If set to true, apollo-server will add the cors middleware but with default values.

 This is not enough in our case!
 As we learned this means it would just expose the 6 headers above.